 Observe your dog closely.
 As soon as the seizure ends, make sure to call your veterinarian.

-Seizures are best met head on, so early detection and treatment are essential.
+Seizures are best met head on, so early detection and treatment is essential.